School Science Lessons

 Nipagin

-It occurs in alcoholic beverages, cloudberry, yellow passionfruit, white wine.
+It occurs in alcoholic beverages, cloudberry, yellow passionfruit, and in white wine.

 Nipagin A, propyl paraben, sodium salt, sensitizer (food preservative against fungi).